 Computing Bonus Depreciation:

-Multiply the adjusted basis of the property (cost minus first-year expensing) by 50%.
-You must reduce the basis by the amount of bonus depreciation claimed.
+Multiply the adjusted basis of the property (cost minus first-year expensing) by the applicable percentage (50% up to Sep.
+27, 2017 and100% from Sep.
+28, 2017 through Dec.
+31, 2018.
+Just as the basis of property is reduced by the section 179 deduction, the basis of property is also reduced by the amount of bonus depreciation claimed.

 Keep in mind, you are deemed to have claimed bonus depreciation even if you did not and must reduce the basis of property by the amount of the deduction you could have claimed.